IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

     The input parameters are passed as a JSON object parameter to the `main` function.
 Notice how the `name` and `place` parameters are retrieved from the `params` object in this example.

-2. Update the `hello` action with the updated source code file.
+2. Update the `hello` action with the updated source code file:

     ```bash
     ibmcloud fn action update hello hello.js
     ```

-### Invoking using the `--param` flag
+### Invoke using the `--param` flag

-When invoking actions through the command-line, parameter values can be explicitly passed  using the `—param` flag, the shorter `-p` flag.
+When invoking actions through the command line, parameter values can be explicitly passed using the `—param` flag or the shorter `-p` flag.

-1. Invoke the `hello` Action using explicit command-line parameters using the `--param` flag.
+1. Invoke the `hello` action using explicit command-line parameters using the `--param` flag:

     ```bash
     ibmcloud fn action invoke --result hello --param name Elrond --param place Rivendell
     ```

-    or using the `-p` short form:
+    Or you can use the `-p` short form:

     ```bash
     ibmcloud fn action invoke --result hello -p name Elrond -p place Rivendell